rest-for-physics/framework/CONTRIBUTING.md

 #endif
 ```

-Follow the detailed instructions on screen to push the new version to the development branch where you are.
+Once the new version has been uploaded to the repository we must add the main changes to the [Tags section of the Gitlab repository](https://lfna.unizar.es/rest-development/REST_v2/tags/).

 ### Version control strategy